Online Edith Head Photo

-What do the following memorable Alfred Hitchcock films, Notorious, Read Window, To Catch A Thief, Vertigo, Marnie, and The Birds’ have in common?
-Edith Head an accomplished costume designer for over 400 classic motion pictures.
+What do the following memorable Alfred Hitchcock films, Notorious, Read Window, To Catch A Thief, Vertigo, Marnie, and The Birds have in common?
+Edith Head is an accomplished costume designer for over 400 classic motion pictures.

-In 2014, my hubby and I celebrated a milestone anniversary when we vacationed in Napa Valley.
-While there we ventured north to a small town called Bodega Bay, the filming location of Alfred Hitchcock’s The Birds.’
+In 2014, my hubby and I celebrated a milestone anniversary by vacationing in Napa Valley.
+While there, we ventured north to a small town called Bodega Bay, the filming location of Alfred Hitchcock’s The Birds.

 Bodega Bay Country Store

-It was as if we stepped back in time when we entered the Bodega Bay Country Store.
-Not only could visitors buy groceries, enjoy a light snack, beer or wine but peruse the “Hitchcock Collection.”
+It was as if we stepped back when we entered the Bodega Bay Country Store.
+Not only could visitors buy groceries and enjoy a light snack, beer, or wine, but they could also peruse the “Hitchcock Collection.”
 Anything and everything Alfred Hitchcock collectibles and memorabilia.
-The Birds star Tippy Hedren makes an annual visit every year Labor Day weekend.
+The Birds star Tippy Hedren visits every year on Labor Day weekend.

 My copy of Edith Head: The Fifty-Year Career of Hollywood's Greatest Costume Designer.